False flag: Russo-Swedish War

 In 1788, the head tailor at the Royal Swedish Opera received an order to sew a number of Russian military uniforms.
 These were then used by Swedes to stage an attack on Puumala, a Swedish outpost on the Russo-Swedish border, on 27 June 1788.
-This caused an outrage in Stockholm and impressed the Riksdag of the Estates, the Swedish national assembly, who until then had refused to agree to an offensive war against Russia.
+This caused an outrage in Stockholm and persuaded the Riksdag of the Estates, the Swedish national assembly, who until then had refused to agree to an offensive war against Russia.
 The Puumala incident allowed King Gustav III of Sweden, who lacked the constitutional authority to initiate unprovoked hostilities without the Estates' consent, to launch the Russo-Swedish War (1788–1790).

 Franco-Prussian War

-On July 13, 1870, Otto von Bismarck published the Ems Dispatch, an internal message from King Wilhelm I to Bismarck regarding certain demands made by the French ambassador.
+On 13 July 1870, Otto von Bismarck published the Ems Dispatch, an internal message from King Wilhelm I to Bismarck regarding certain demands made by the French ambassador.
 In the version purposefully released to the public, Bismarck instead made it sound like the King had gravely disrespected the ambassador – a ploy to trick Emperor Napoleon III into declaring war on the North German Confederation, with the end goal of unifying the northern and southern German states.
 This ploy would be successful, as Napoleon III would declare war six days later; and six months later, the Confederation would win and unify the German states.